 Ideally, each class will go on at least two school trips a year.
 Children with SEND are encouraged to join their class and will be supported as appropriate.

-We have a range of before, during and after school clubs e.g. sports clubs, judo, homework club, writers club, computer club, multi sports and gardening club.
+We have a range of before, during and after school clubs e.g. sports clubs, judo, homework club, writers club, computer club, netball and creative club.
 These are available for all children but these are on a voluntary basis; therefore if a child with SEND wishes to attend a club, the school will endeavour to meet any extra provision that is required to enable them to attend.

 How will the school support my child’s social and emotional development?

-Members of staff such as class teachers, our SENDCo, Wellbeing TA and Nurture Group Leader are always readily available to chat with children who might want to discuss a concern.
+Members of staff are always readily available to chat with children who might want to discuss a concern.

 For some children we offer small group sessions in our Nurture Room – otherwise known as ‘George’s Room’.